How to Plan your African Dream Safari – Step by Step Advice

 - 8-Day Gorilla Trekking – Wildlife – Chimpanzee Trekking Safari: Gorilla Trekking or Habituation Experience in Bwindi Impenetrable Forest.

-- 12-Day Gorilla – Chimpanzee – Wildlife Safari: A safari includes Gorilla – Chimpanzee Trekking, Queen Elizabeth Park, Murchison Falls Park, and Rhino Trekking.
+- 12-Day Gorilla—Chimpanzee Wildlife Safari: This safari includes Gorilla and chimpanzee Trekking, Queen Elizabeth Park, Murchison Falls Park, and Rhino Trekking.

-- 20-Day Gorilla – Chimpanzee- Wildlife – Jinja on the Nile – Mount Elgon-Sipi Falls – and the remote Kidepo Valley Park: This Safari takes in most of Uganda.
+- 20-Day Gorilla—Chimpanzee—Wildlife Safari —Jinja on the Nile—Mount Elgon-Sipi Falls—and the remote Kidepo Valley Park: This Safari covers most of Uganda.

-The above suggested Safari types gave you the number of days required to incorporate various activities into your Safari.
+The above-suggested Safari types gave you the days to incorporate various activities into your Safari.

-The Cost of your Safari is determined by the activities you include and the type of lodges you wish to stay in.
-Based on our tour operator experience, we suggest you use midrange or luxury lodges and hotels for a more satisfactory and meaningful African safari experience.
+The cost of your safari will depend on your chosen activities and the type of lodges and hotels you want to stay in.
+Based on our experience as a tour operator, we recommend opting for mid-range or luxury lodges and hotels for a more satisfying and meaningful African safari experience. nce.

 Your Safari Cost comes down to the Following Factors: